 Video Content

-Players should also note that each submission must include a video or raw footage with consistently audible clicks during the corresponding attempt.
-More information and suggestions for recording clicks can be found here.
+Submissions must include raw footage with isolated and audible clicks.
+More information about recording clicks can be found here.

-It should be noted that players who mistakenly exit the level midway through an attempt are still eligible to submit a record as if they had died at the percentage they reached.
-This guideline also applies to players that pause the game with the "Hide Pause Menu" hack enabled, as this hack is not allowed for list records.
+Players who mistakenly exit the level or enable a banned hack midway through an attempt are still eligible to submit a record as if they had died at the percentage they reached.
 A run is also eligible for a record if it was achieved with a single attempt from 0% in Practice Mode.

 2-Player Levels

-In order to verify that records were achieved by a single player, levels using the 2-player gamemode require a handcam showing both inputs to be present throughout the record.
+Levels using the 2-player gamemode require a handcam showing both inputs to be present throughout the record attempt.
 This handcam must be present in the raw footage but may be excluded from the public video.

 Skips